BurnoutDV/EpisodeNames/README.md

 - [ ] sort projects by episode edited data and category alphabetical
 - [ ] revamp database scheme, currently everything is NotNull and got no defautls in SQL
 - [ ] Hide/Show Keyboard shortcuts in EpisodeScreen based on currently active modal
+- [ ] Make it so that the db connector does not create objects that are basically empty / work more with SQL restraints

 ## Ideas